MarcL/AmazonProductAPI/README.md

 ```

 ### Item Lookup
-To look up product using the product ASIN number use ItemLookup:
+To look up product using the product ASIN number use `ItemLookup()`:

 ```php
 // Retrieve specific item by id